Safeguard Dosage Calculator for Cattle

 High Safety Margin

 If you added a 10% buffer, the dose increases to protect against spit-out or weighing errors.
-While this ensures effectiveness, remember that a higher dose may extend the withdrawal period before slaughter.
+While this aims to ensure effectiveness, remember that a higher dose may extend the withdrawal period before slaughter.

 Pellet vs. Paste